© #visitfrankfurt, Holger Ullmann

 A more recent, but no less popular tradition is the Christmas market cup, which is redesigned every year.
 In glamorous colours and with detailed motifs, it becomes a coveted collector's item every year.
 Each cup tells its own little story and gives a flavour of what will make the city special in the coming year.
 The mug is a lovingly designed souvenir for visitors and Frankfurters alike.

-Another highlight is the Frankfurt Christmas tree.
-Every year, a magnificent tree is selected to form the centrepiece of the market.
-Sometimes it comes from the forests of the Taunus, sometimes from other regions - always carefully selected to offer the right mix of size, shape and Christmas charisma.
-If a tree is not given a name, it is still described where it comes from.
+Another highlight is Frankfurt's Christmas tree, which is usually given a name.
+In recent years, the trees have been called “Sonny,” “Gretel,” and “Florian,” among other names.
+Every year, a magnificent tree is selected to form the centerpiece of the market.
+Sometimes it comes from the forests of the Taunus, sometimes from other regions – always carefully chosen to offer the right combination of size, shape, and Christmas spirit.

 © #visitfrankfurt